jaschers/damspi/README.md

 # Usage
+The IMBH catalogue is available at TBA and provides the IMBH coordinates, dark matter spike parameters and the expected gamma-ray flux for a variety of dark matter masses and dark matter cross sections.
+If you would like to calculate the gamma-ray flux for a different dark matter mass or cross section, you have two options:
+1. Follow the instructions below to create the IMBH catalogue completely from scratch.
+This requires to download the EAGLE data, which, depending on the EAGLE dataset you choose, can take several days.
+2. Download the ``catalogue_nfw.h5`` file from TBA, put it into the ``catalogue/RefL0100N1504/imbh/`` directory and use the ``calculate_flux.py`` script to calculate the gamma-ray flux for your desired dark matter masses or cross sections.
+See Section "Gamma-ray flux from dark matter self-annihilation" below for more details.

 Every script has a help option ``-h`` or ``--help`` in order to get basic instructions on how to use the script.
 Some details will be discussed in the following.

 # Download data
 First, an account on VirgoDB needs to be requested to get access to the EAGLE data, [here](https://virgodb.dur.ac.uk/).
 After sucessfully receiving your username and password, open the ``config/config.yaml`` file and enter your credentials under ``User_input``.
 Then, the EAGLE particle data can be downloaded with the following command: